pminina01/readthedocs/Database-target.md

         * _size_ - Database parameter size.
 [Integer](Data types) Default: 0
         * _text_ - Command text.
 [Layout](Data types) Required.

-        > This parameter is not supported in
-        > * NLog v1.0 for .NET Compact Framework 1.0
-        > * NLog v1.0 for .NET Compact Framework 2.0
-        > * NLog v1.0 for .NET Framework 1.0
-        > * NLog v1.0 for .NET Framework 1.1
-        > * NLog v1.0 for .NET Framework 2.0

 ###SQL Statement
 _commandText_ - Text of the SQL command to be run on each log level.
 [Layout](Data types) Required.